SaeedGhods/hotelagent08v3.0/README.md

-# AI Voice Agent
+# AI Voice Assistant

-A simple voice-based AI agent using Twilio and xAI that you can call via phone.
+A general-purpose voice-based AI assistant using Twilio, xAI, and ElevenLabs that you can call via phone for natural conversations on any topic.

 ## Setup Instructions